Raathigesh/Raathigesh.github.io/_posts/2014-08-31-Simple Introduction to Generics in C#.md

 ---
 layout: post
 title: Simple Introduction to Generics in C#
-excerpt: "Generics in C# gives the ability to write type independent code rather than allow a class or method to work with only a specific type."
+excerpt: "Generics in C# gives the ability to write type independent code rather than allowing a class or method to work with only a specific type."
 modified: 2014-08-31
 tags: [C#]
 comments: true